-Fintech enablement platforms provide Fls with the nimbleness needed to react quickly to changing market conditions.
-In practice, this means that Fls can choose their own modernization path and priority areas.
-Individual point solutions, new services, or new customer journeys can be initiated at an Fl's own pace and limit the risk of focusing on the wrong areas, should market conditions change after initial scoping takes place.
+Financial product management platforms provide FIs with the nimbleness needed to react quickly to changing market conditions.
+In practice, FIs can choose their modernization paths and priority areas.
+Individual point solutions, new services, or new customer journeys can be initiated at an FI's own pace and limit the risk of focusing on the wrong areas, should market conditions change after initial scoping takes place.

 Many organizations that did not place enough focus on their digital banking and onboarding capabilities were caught flat-footed when the COVID-19 pandemic led to a rapid shift in customer needs and expectations.
-Banks and other organizations that had invested in their digital banking and onboarding capabilities saw significant market gains, while others scrambled to partner with emerging fintechs or find immediate short-term solutions.
+Banks and other organizations that had invested in their digital banking and onboarding capabilities saw significant market gains while others scrambled to partner with emerging fintechs or find immediate short-term solutions.

-Fintech enablement provides FIs with the capabilities to modernize, innovate, and manage their products and customer journeys in a more rapid and dexterous way.
+Next generation financial product management provides FIs with the capabilities to modernize, innovate, and manage their products and customer journeys in a more rapid and dexterous way.
 As the need for speed increases, the ability of FIs to adapt their capabilities and services with minimal reliance on third-party partners will only grow in importance, providing a clear competitive advantage.